 We here at ICE Cargo are proud partners of Hankyu Hanshin Express, a world-leading Japanese-based international logistics company.

 If you’re looking to export your goods to Japan, working with our expert freight forwarders at International Cargo Express means you’ll be working with one of the most prominent Japanese experts.
 Hankyu Hanshin Express are specialists in the Japanese market and are able to provide unparalleled advice when it comes to doing business in Japan.

-Hankyu Hanshin Express offer the very best in logistics services between Japan and Australia.
+Hankyu Hanshin Express offer the very best logistics services between Japan and Australia.
 We have a dedicated in-house account manager that can take care of your shipments on the ground in Japan, ensuring your shipments flow smoothly.

 A Japanese -Australia Free Trade Agreement?

 As mentioned above, there is a current free trade agreement in place with Japan, the JAEPA.

 When Australia and Japan signed this landmark agreement, Australian businesses were granted significant preferential access into Japan’s marketplace.
 Because of the Agreement, around 98 per cent of Australia’s merchandise exports to our northern neighbours receive preferential access or enter duty-free.